WarshipGirls/WGViewer/README.md

 > pyinstaller --clean gui_main.spec

+## Disclaimer

+Warship Girls Viewer (as "WGViewer") is not a representative and is not associated with Warship Girls (as "the game"), Warship Girls R (as "the game"), or [Moefantasy 幻萌网络](https://www.moefantasy.com/).
+The copyright of the shipgirl art resources used in the WGViewer belong to Moefantasy.

+WGViewer is intended for educational purposes only.
+Botting is in violation of the User Agreement of the game; prolonged usage of WGViewer may result in your game account being banned.
+The developer of WGViewer takes no responsibility for repercussions related to the usage of WGViewer.

+Although unlikely, users may sink ships and lose equipment when using WGViewer to conduct combat sorties.
+While WGViewer has been painstakingly designed to reduce chances of such occurence, the developer of WGViewer does not take responsibility for any loss of ships and/or resources.

 ## Licenses

-The copyright of the shipgirl art resources used in this project belongs to [MoeFantasy 幻萌网络](https://www.moefantasy.com/).

-The code is licensed under [The MIT License](https://github.com/WarshipGirls/WGViewer/blob/master/LICENSE.txt).
+The code is licensed under [The MIT License](https://github.com/WarshipGirls/WGViewer/blob/master/LICENSE)